shikhar394/VoiceHover/README.md

 # VoiceHover
-A project developed and presented at HackNYU 2017.
-Winner of the Assistive Tech track.
+The winner of the Assistive Tech track at HackNYU 2017.
 Implemented in Python and Processing using Computer Vision and Natural Language Processing modules.

 ## Inspiration